jimpea/github_tutorial/git_intro.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-This shows that the file `git-intro.md` has changed, but has not been commited yet.
-Add this to the files that will be commited to the repo. *Note that git is set up to work with files made on linux systems which end all text lines with two characters: cursor return and line feed (think about how an old typewriter works).
-Windows only uses a single line feed charadcter to mark the end of a line.
+This shows that the file `git-intro.md` has changed, but has not been committed yet.
+Add this to the files that will be committed to the repo. *Note that git is set up to work with files made on linux systems which end all text lines with two characters: cursor return and line feed (think about how an old typewriter works).
+Windows only uses a single line feed character to mark the end of a line.
 You can safely ignore this*

 ```bash
 (py11) PS W:\play\git_tutorial> git add --all